Automation

 Built for the people who already know what is broken.

 I would rather lose a deal than take on a project that is not a fit.
-Honest fit signals below so you can self-qualify before booking a call.
+Honest fit signals below so you can decide before we even get on a call.

-Operations leads who can point at the spreadsheet that eats 20+ hours a week
+Ops leads who can point at the spreadsheet or inbox that eats 20+ hours a week.

-Founders who hired a VA to do data entry and realized that does not scale
+Owners who hired a virtual assistant to do data entry and realized that does not scale either.

 Not a fit if

-Workflows that require genuine human judgement on every case (legal review, medical triage)
+Workflows that need real human judgement on every case (legal review, medical triage).

 What is in the box?

-Full audit of one workflow end-to-end (the one we agree on in discovery)
+A full audit of one workflow end-to-end (the one we agree on in week one)

-Document parsing layer for invoices, contracts, POs, or anything else (with confidence scoring)
+Document reading for invoices, contracts, POs, or whatever else you handle

 How does the build actually run?

 I do not disappear and surface with a demo.
-You see daily progress.
+You see progress every day.
 You sign off at each phase.
 If something is wrong, we catch it before it ships.

-Agent runs in parallel with the human for a week.
-Outputs compared.
-Confidence threshold tuned.
+The agent runs side-by-side with the human for a week.
+We compare outputs.
+We tune the threshold for when it asks for help.
 You sign off on the cutover.

-Agent takes over.
-Human reviews only flagged cases.
+The agent takes over.
+Your team only reviews flagged cases.
 I monitor for 30 days, ship fixes same-day, and hand you a dashboard so you can see hours saved each month.

 Real client.
 Real outcome.